Community Music Program

 The Director and Staff sessions offered include: Rehearsal techniques, organization and administration, leadership, drill writing, conducting, literature, band pedagogy, and technology.
 Graduate and Act 48 credits are available.

-The Pre-Collegiate Piano Competition is open to students ages 9 - 18, with 15 cash prizes in 3 age groups, takes place annually in early April, and has no geographic boundary.
-The Competition is followed by a Winners Recital a week after the Competition.
+The Pre-Collegiate Piano Competition is open to students ages 9 - 18, with 15 cash prizes in 3 age groups, takes place annually in the Spring, and has no geographic boundary.
+The Competition is followed by a Winners Recital soon after the Competition.

 The International Organ Competition is open to organists ages 15-25, awards 4 cash prizes in two ages groups, takes place annually in mid-May, and draws applicants from Europe, Asia, Canada and the United States.

 The WCU High School Honors Percussion Ensemble (HSHPE) is a select ensemble comprised of some of the Greater Philadelphia region's finest high school percussionists.
-Auditions are held every November, and rehearsals take place on Sundays (2pm-3:30pm) from January through April.
-The HSHPE performs on the WCU Percussion Ensemble's spring concert in April, and additional performance opportunities (e.g. the Pennsylvania Day of Percussion) will be considered.
-Professor Ralph Sorrentino and Dr. Chris Hanning present masterclasses and serve as artistic advisors, and Brent Behrenshausen conducts the ensemble.
+Auditions will be held November 17th, and rehearsals take place on Sundays (2pm-3:30pm) from January 5th through April 19th.
+The HSHPE performs on the WCU Percussion Ensemble's spring concert on April 21st, and additional performance opportunities (e.g., the Percussive Arts Society Pennsylvania Day of Percussion) will be considered.
+Dr. Ralph Sorrentino serves as the HSHPE’s artistic director, and Professor Brent Behrenshausen conducts the ensemble.